 IWD 2021: Awa NANA Co-opted as Patron of a Women’s Association at the OTR

-The women of the Togolese Revenue Office (OTR) celebrated the 110th edition of March 8 in their own way through a panel of discussions and sharing of experiences by women leaders.
-Gathered around the theme “Women’s Leadership: For an Equal Future in the World of COVID-19“, they reflected and exchanged views on their social and professional realities and encouraged each other to move forward for the full enjoyment of their rights.
+The women of the Togolese Revenue Office (OTR) marked the 110th International Women’s Day through a panel discussion and experience-sharing session led by women leaders.
+Under the theme, “Women’s Leadership: Achieving an Equal Future in a COVID-19 World,” they reflected on their social and professional realities and encouraged one another to continue advancing the promotion of women’s rights.

-As a reminder, International Women’s Day (IWD) was born in 1908, when 15,000 women marched in New York City to demand shorter working hours, better wages, and the right to vote.
-It was the American Socialist Party that declared the first National Women’s Day, one year later.
-The idea of making this day international came from a woman named Clara Zetkin.
-She suggested the idea in 1910 at an international conference of working women in Copenhagen.
-There were 100 women, from 17 countries, who unanimously accepted her proposal.
-The first edition was officially held in 1911.
+International Women’s Day originated in 1908, when 15,000 women marched through New York City demanding shorter working hours, better pay and the right to vote.
+One year later, the Socialist Party of America established the first National Women’s Day.
+The idea of an international observance was proposed in 1910 by Clara Zetkin during the International Conference of Working Women in Copenhagen, where delegates from 17 countries unanimously endorsed the proposal.
+The first International Women’s Day was officially celebrated in 1911.